 Looking ahead

-The longer term impact of AI-native threats is that security architecture matters more than ever.
+The longer-term impact of AI-native threats is that cyber resilience architecture and recovery infrastructure matter more than ever.
 As AI compresses attacker timelines, the most resilient systems will be the ones designed around constrained trust boundaries, isolation, automation, and recovery independence from the start.

 Want to learn more about how Eon is protecting enterprises from AI-driven incidents and enabling instant, granular recovery?
 Book a demo today.